 This will also aerate and loosen the soil.
 Be sure not to damage the plants.

 Clean old leaves and flowers - this will often promote stronger growth and new blooms to appear.

 If necessary, remove weak old plants and if you have to, plant new ones.

 During summer heat, one has to water almost every day.
-If that is too much trouble, reposition wheelbarrow so that it is in shade during strongest sunlight.
+If that is too much trouble, reposition the wheelbarrow so that it is in shade during the strongest sunlight.

-If you have old wheelbarrow, be sure to try it!
+If you have an old wheelbarrow, be sure to try it!